TheOdinProject/curriculum/nodeJS/express/controllers.md

 This middleware function handles the *errors thrown* in other middleware functions or something that is sent by a previous middleware function using the `next` function (e.g. `next(err)`).

-So the way Express distinguishes this middleware fucntion is again through adding *four parameters* not a single one missing.
+So the way Express distinguishes this middleware function is again through adding *four parameters* not a single one missing.
 A route middleware function or a middleware function with *less than four parameters* will always be considered as a request middleware function instead of this error middleware function even if you place it last.

 ```javascript
 app.use((req, res, next) => {